-Day 3 - Breakfast, and after a fascinating demonstration by local master weavers and a chance to purchase Andean handicrafts, you set off riding from the Hacienda.
-As you climb out the valley onto the plains, there is a chance to pick up the pace, following agave-lined sandy tracks.
-Theis is picturesque country and there are dramatic views of the hanging valleys and rocky ridges.
-Descend to lush meadows passing ladies in traditional dress embroidering intricate blouses whilst tending their flocks.
-There will be time to stop at one of the pre-Inca earthworks dotted around this valley, there's often the sight of a mighty Andean condor soaring overhead.
-In the afternoon you say goodbye to the first set of horses and drive to a very comfortable country hotel where the next part of the ride begins (about 6 hours riding and 2 $\frac{1}{2}$ hours drive).
-A quick trip to the hot tub and sauna for those who wish, then a delicious dinner.
-Night at Cotpoaxipungo Country Hotel (B,L,D).
+Day 3 - Breakfast, and after a fascinating demonstration by local master weavers and a chance to buy some beautiful Andean handicrafts, set off riding.
+The route climbs out the valley onto the plains, with a chance to pick up the pace, following agave-lined sandy tracks.
+This is picturesque country and there are dramatic views of the hanging valleys and rocky ridges.
+Head down to lush meadows passing ladies in traditional dress embroidering intricate blouses whilst tending their flocks.
+There will be time to stop at one of the pre-Inca earthworks dotted around the valley and you may catch sight of a huge Andean condor soaring overhead.
+In the late afternoon, after about 6 hours riding, say goodbye to the first set of horses and you will be driven about 2 1⁄2 hours to a comfortable country hotel where the next part of the ride begins.
+A quick trip to the hot tub or sauna for those who wish, then a delicious dinner.
+Night Cotpoaxipungo Country Hotel (B,L,D).

 Day 4 - Breakfast then meet the new horses.
 The lush narrow valley below hotel hides a rushing river making its way to the Pacific coast, the banks lined with mountain bamboo, ferns and alder trees festooned with orchids and bromelia.
 There's plenty of birdlife too - woodpeckers, humming birds and slightly unnerving vultures.
 Leaving the micro-climate of the river valley, extensive views open up and you are surrounded by four Andean peaks, part of the "Avenue of Volcanoes".
-Traversing the sea of rough grasslands in the Sincholagua foothills there is a good chance of seeing more condors as well as eagles, hawks, falcons and harriers.
-At the northern border of the Cotopaxi National Park you arrive at a modern hacienda, often greeted by the llamas, which will be your base for the next 2 nights.
+Traversing the sea of rough grasslands in the Sincholagua foothills there is a good chance of seeing Condors again as well as eagles, hawks, falcons and harriers.
+At the northern border of Cotopaxi National Park you arrive at a modern hacienda, often greeted by the llamas kept there, which is base for the next 2 nights.
 The idyllic location is dominated by the perfectly conical shape of the snow-capped Cotpopaxi Volcano (approx 6 hours riding).
 Dinner and night at Hacienda Los Mortinos (B,L,D).